-The Village of Robbins was not able to provide us with complete results of its financial audits of the Village of Robbins for the year ended April 30, 2010 and the year ended April 30, 2009.
+The Village of Robbins was not able to provide us with complete results of its financial audits of the Village of Robbins for the years ended April 30, 2011, April 30, 2010, and April 30, 2009.
 The complete results of these audits represent corroborating evidential matter to satisfy ourselves that those results had no direct effect on the financial statement referred to in the first paragraph of this report.